dilipsam/best-seat/README.md

 To find the optimal seat, each seat is provided a positive integer weight.
 The seats at the extremes of a row have 1 as their weight, increasing in steps of 1 towards the center of the row.

 The best seats are the ones having the highest cumulative weight.
-This method is implemented a pure function in [this](ui/selectors/seat.selector.js)
+This method is implemented a pure function in [this selector.](ui/selectors/seat.selector.js)

-Jest runner is used for the test scenarios [test suite](ui/selectors/seat.selector.spec.js)
+Jest runner is used for the test scenarios [ in this test suite.](ui/selectors/seat.selector.spec.js)

 ## Run